-The proposed bill introduces Section 13A-5-9.2 to the Code of Alabama 1975, allowing individuals sentenced under the habitual felony offender act to seek resentencing under specific conditions starting October 1, 2025.
-Eligible individuals must be serving a life sentence without the possibility of parole for non-homicide offenses, must have received their final sentence before May 26, 2000, and must have no prior convictions for specified serious offenses.
-The process requires filing a motion in the circuit court, which will be reviewed by the original sentencing judge or a designated judge, with victims and interested parties notified and allowed to participate in the resentencing process.
-The bill also amends Section 15-22-36.2 to enhance the statewide automated victim notification system by inserting "State" before "Law Enforcement Agency" and outlines the responsibilities of the circuit court clerk and the Bureau of Pardons and Paroles in notifying victims.
+The proposed bill introduces a new section, Section 13A-5-9.2, to the Code of Alabama 1975, which allows individuals sentenced under the habitual felony offender act to seek resentencing under specific conditions starting October 1, 2025.
+Eligible individuals must be serving a life sentence without the possibility of parole for non-homicide, non-sex offenses, and must have received their final sentence before May 26, 2000, with no prior convictions for the specified offenses.
+The process requires filing a motion in the circuit court, which will be reviewed by the original sentencing judge or a designated judge, while ensuring that victims and interested parties are notified and allowed to participate in the resentencing process.
+The provision for resentencing will be repealed on October 1, 2030.

 Statutes affected: Engrossed: 13A-5-9, 15-22-36